 Outside of math, Jessica enjoys figure skating, drawing, painting, playing with her dog, and eating.

-Evan Truong is a freshman at Minnetonka High School.
+Evan Truong is a sophomore at Minnetonka High School.
 He first became interested in math and science competitions in 7th grade, when he joined the Minnetonka Middle School East Math & Science Club; founded by Michael Luo.
 Evan placed 2nd in the 2024 regional Mathcounts competition and 6th place at the 2024 Minnesota Mathcounts State Competition.
 Evan also represented Minnesota at the 2024 National ARML competition.

 Evan is excited to share his love for math and science with others!
 In 7th grade, his team became the Minnesota Science Bowl state champion and placed 4th at the National Science Bowl competition.
 The next year, he took over as co-captain of the Minnetonka Middle School East Math & Science Club and helped lead his team to another state championship and top 8 finish at the National finals.
 In the same year, his team earned 1st place in Minnesota in Mathcounts with 3 of the top 6 Mathcounts contestants being from the Minnetonka Middle School East Math & Science Club.